 Mouse Settings and Sensitivities

 Your mouse settings and sensitivities are some of the most important Warzone settings.
 However, they’re also the most subjective.
 Even amongst pro player settings, there is a lot of variety between sensitivities.
-There are some general rules to follow though.
+There are some general rules to follow.
 Like lower is better for mouse sensitivity, since it offers you more precise bigger mouse movements.
 You’ll want to pair this with a bigger mousepad.
 Outside of that, a lot of this comes down to your personal preference and muscle memory.
 Our full guide to dialing in your exact perfect sensitivity can help you out with that.
 These are some general recommendations for a starting point for players looking for the best Warzone settings for mouse and keyboard:

 - Vehicle Multipliers – 1.0